Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Adversarial Environments

-We are concerned with competitively optimizing the information freshness for all users.
-Formally, our objective is to design a \emph{decentralized} scheduling policy which minimizes some measure of the aggregate \emph{Age-of-Information} of the users as defined next.
-For any slot $t \geq 1$, let $t_i(t) < t$ denote the last time prior to time $t$ at which $i$\textsuperscript{th} user successfully received a packet from some BS.
-The \emph{Age-of-Information} (AoI) $h_i(t)$ of the user at time $t$ is defined as
+We are interested in competitively optimizing the information freshness for all users.
+Formally, our objective is to design a decentralized scheduling policy that minimizes some measure of the aggregate Age-of-Information of the users as defined next.
+For any slot $t \geq 1$, let $t_i(t) < t$ denote the last time prior to time $t$ at which the $i$\textsuperscript{th} user successfully received a packet from some BS.
+The Age-of-Information (AoI) of the user at time $t$, denoted by $h_i(t)$, is defined as:

-In other words, $h_i(t)$ denotes the length of the elapsed time since the $i$\textsuperscript{th} user received its last update packet before time $t$.
-Thus, $h_i(t)$ quantifies the \emph{staleness} (or age) of the information available to the $i$\textsuperscript{th} user.
-Accordingly, we define the $N$-dimensional state-vector $\bm{h}(t)$, where $h_i(t)$ denotes the AoI of the $i$\textsuperscript{th} user.
-Clearly, the plot of $h_i(t)$ vs. the time $t$ has a saw-tooth shape that increases linearly with unit-slope until a fresh packet is received.
-Upon reception of a fresh packet, the AoI $h_i(t)$ instantaneously drops to $1$.
+In other words, $h_i(t)$ denotes the length of the time elapsed since the $i$\textsuperscript{th} user received its last update packet before time $t$.
+Thus, the process $\{h_i(t)\}_{t \geq 1}$ quantifies the \emph{staleness} (or age) of the information available to the $i$\textsuperscript{th} user.
+Accordingly, we define an $N$-dimensional state-vector $\bm{h}(t)$, whose $i$\textsuperscript{th} component, $h_i(t),$ denotes the AoI of the $i$\textsuperscript{th} user at time $t$.
+Clearly, the plot of $h_i(t)$ vs. time $t$ has a saw-tooth shape that increases linearly with unit-slope until a fresh packet is received.
+Upon the reception of a fresh packet, the AoI $h_i(t)$ instantaneously drops to $1$.
 From that point onwards, $h_i(t)$ again increases linearly, repeating the saw-tooth pattern \cite{kadota2018scheduling}.
 See Figure \ref{AoI_fig} for an illustration.
-In this paper, we consider optimizing the following two different AoI metrics: \paragraph*{a) \textbf{Average AoI}} The time-averaged cost corresponding to the average AoI for $N$ users up to time $T$ is defined as:
+In this paper, we consider optimizing the following two different aggregate AoI metrics: \paragraph*{a) \textbf{Average AoI}} The time-averaged cost corresponding to the average AoI for $N$ users up to time $T$ is defined as:

-\paragraph*{b) \textbf{Peak AoI}} The instantaneous peak-AoI at a slot is defined as the maximum age among all users.
-The time-averaged cost corresponding to the peak-AoI for a time-horizon of length $T$ is defined as:
+\paragraph*{b) \textbf{Peak AoI}} The instantaneous peak AoI at a slot is defined as the maximum age among all users.
+The time-averaged cost corresponding to the peak AoI for a time-horizon of length $T$ is defined as: